The following policies and procedures are established in order to assist in the fair resolution of student grievances.

 A grievance must be officially filed in writing within two weeks of the event with a description of the circumstance and an explanation of why it was deemed discriminatory.
 Each subsequent step must occur within the specified time unless there is a mutually agreed upon extension.
 After the specified time,

 - if the grievant has not pursued the matter, the grievance will be deemed to be settled.

 - if the supervisor or committee has not responded, the grievant may proceed to the next level in the process.

-Level One – After the occurrence of the event which is the basis of the grievance, the grievant shall within one week make an appointment with and discuss the grievance with his or her resident director or the vice president of Student Life.
+Level One – After the occurrence of the event which is the basis of the grievance, the grievant shall within one week make an appointment with and discuss the grievance with his or her resident director or the vice president of Student Development.
 Every effort will be made to resolve the matter at this informal level.
-The resident director or the vice president of Student Life must respond to the grievant within one week of the appointment.
+The resident director or the vice president of Student Development must respond to the grievant within one week of the appointment.

-Level Two – If the grievant is not satisfied with the outcome of Level One, he or she may, within one week after the completion of Level One, submit the written statement to the Student Development Committee by way of the dean of students.
+Level Two – If the grievant is not satisfied with the outcome of Level One, he or she may, within one week after the completion of Level One, submit the written statement to the Student Development Council by way of the dean of students.

-Level Three – If the grievant is not satisfied with the outcome of Level Two, he or she may within one week after completion of Level Two submit the written grievance to the Director of Title IX and Section 504 or the disabilities services coordinator who will chair a three person Grievance Committee composed of Hesston College employees appointed by the president for the sake of reviewing the case.
+Level Three – If the grievant is not satisfied with the outcome of Level Two, he or she may within one week after completion of Level Two submit the written grievance to the Title IX and Section 504 coordinator or the disabilities services coordinator who will chair a three person Grievance Committee composed of Hesston College employees appointed by the president for the sake of reviewing the case.
 The Grievance Committee shall consider all relevant evidence and may request individuals to testify before the committee.
 Within three weeks of receipt of the written statement, the Grievance Committee shall determine what action, if any, should be taken to resolve the grievance.
 The decision of this committee will be final and will be given in writing to the grievant.